FJD-CEPH/aCNViewer/README.md

 ### Processing CNV files

-At the moment, ASCAT segment file and Sequenza results can be used as an input to aCNViewer.
+At the moment, ASCAT segment file, PennCNV and Sequenza results can be used as an input to aCNViewer.
 It is possible however to feed aCNViewer with CNV results from any other softwares as explained in the section [below] (#OtherCNVformats).

 Both examples below require to download [aCNViewer_DATA.tar.gz](http://www.cephb.fr/tools/aCNViewer/aCNViewer_DATA.tar.gz).